Seal workers

 Limit tasks run in parallel

-You can limit the amount of tasks run in parallel per task type with environment variables.
-The environment variable are formatted as [short task type]_[sector size]_MAX_CONCURRENT=[limit]
+You can set a limit on the amount of tasks run in parallel per task type with environment variables.
+The environment variable are formatted as [short task type]_[sector size]_MAX_CONCURRENT=[limit].

 And the short task type codes are: